 Medical Editor: John P. Cunha, DO, FACOEP

 Soltamox (tamoxifen citrate) Oral Solution is a nonsteroidal antiestrogen used to treat some types of breast cancer in men and women.
-Tamoxifen is also used to lower a woman's chance of developing breast cancer if she has a high risk (such as a family history of breast cancer).
-Common side effects include hot flashes, nausea, leg cramps, muscle aches, hair thinning, or headache.
-A loss of sexual ability/interest may occur in men.
+Soltamox is also used to lower a woman's chance of developing breast cancer if she has a high risk (such as a family history of breast cancer).
+Common side effects of Soltamox include:

 Our Soltamox (tamoxifen citrate) Oral Solution Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Tamoxifen can increase your risk of stroke or blood clots.
 Call your doctor at once if you have:

 - signs of a stroke--sudden numbness or weakness (especially on one side of the body), sudden severe headache, slurred speech, problems with vision or balance;